garrettsmith99/tech190/README.md

 Dear journal,

+My name is Garrett Smith and I am interested in animation and game design.
+Creating new game worlds and making short animations.
 I am excited for this gane deisgn class I signed up for.
 I am designing a game in College for my Game Design and Simulation class.
 There are a few people I met in

 class that I like.
 Some people formed groups to work on games together.
 I am too shy to join a group.
 I wish I could of joined a group but my social anxiety was

 really bad.

 # tex-journal-9/1/2022

-Garrett Smith

 My game is called City Escaper and it is a platform game where my character Roxanne runs around and shoots robots with her laser gun, does front flips across the